Purchase and Sale of Vacant Land

 In addition to such considerations, Howard Nightingale will negotiate the terms of sale, if required.
 And of course, we will meticulously look after all the legal work for purchase or sale, including drafting the agreement, drawing up the transfer of land, registration of the deed and calculating (and ensuring) payment of the land transfer tax for vacant land for Ontario/Toronto.

-Additionally, as with all land purchases, be they residential, commercial or industrial, Howard Nightingale will include the transmission or survivorship application, and finally, when an estate is involved, Howard Nightingale will draft the executor’s or administrator’s transfer.
-And of course, in creating and drafting these documents, we consult with our clients to advise as well as to receive instructions.
+Additionally, as with all commercial and industrial land purchases, Howard Nightingale will include the transmission or survivorship application.
+If an estate is involved, Howard Nightingale will draft the executor’s or administrator’s transfer.
+As always, in creating and drafting these documents, we consult with our clients to advise as well as to receive instructions.